Playing Online Blackjack – The Rules

-While Blackjack may come in various guises, the basic strategy and gameplay remains the same, and the rules are only modified slightly from option to option.
+While Blackjack may come in various guises, the basic strategy and gameplay remain the same, and the rules are only modified slightly from option to option.
 If you learn the basics on this page, you will be able to adapt your gameplay to accommodate any variances easily, as you will have a good understanding on the basic premises that underpin Blackjack on a macro scale.

 What is the goal of blackjack?

 The goal of the game is to try and reach the coveted value of 21 with your unique two cards in hand and any other additional cards you may request from the dealer.
 Played between the dealer and the player, the party that gets a hand closest to 21 without going over (bust) wins.

 To help you get to this value, each card has an assigned value:

 - 2 to 10 each carry their face value

 - The Ace is either a 1 or and 11

 - Jack, Queen, and King are all valued at 10